Beach Soccer: FUFA finally settles arrears of 2019 Copa Dar es salaam Sand Cranes silver winners

 The 20 man delegation of this team that traveled to Dar es salaam in Tanzania towards the end of 2019 for the annual Copa Dar es salaam has had the outstanding arrears cleared.

-The team allowances of $ 300 for each member were meant to appreciate the effort of the players for the job well done as Uganda finished third to scoop bronze in a six nation tourney played on a round robin format.
+The team allowances of $ 300 for each member were meant to appreciate the effort of the players for the job well done as Uganda finished second to scoop silver in a six nation tourney played on a round robin format.

 Uganda Beach Soccer Association (UBSA) chairman Deo Mutabazi acknowledged receipt of the money and to that effect lauded FUFA for fulfilling the obligation.